51Degrees/Device-Detection/README.md

 Use the following instructions to compile different versions for different target platforms.

+**Note: when compiling the examples with GCC or Clang there is a dependancy on dmalloc, and dmallocth for the multithreaded reload functions.**

 ### Included Files

 makefile - Builds a command line executable under Linux.
+CMakeLists - Builds the example projects under Windows, Linu and OS X.
 LICENSE - The licence terms for all source code and Lite data.

 ApacheBench/ - A version of the Apache Benchmarking tool modified to randomly generate User-Agent headers.
 See ApacheBench/README.md for more details.